 We humans, however, have another agenda than nature: we want to live a long and healthy life.
 Nature wants us to live a short and reproductively successful life; if eating a lot of meat helped with this goal, but accelerated aging in the long term, that would be OK for nature (evolution).

 So, should we follow a plant-based diet or a meat-based diet?

-This despite the higher risk of deficiencies of vitamins and minerals on a plant-based diet.
+This is despite the higher risk of deficiencies of vitamins and minerals on a plant-based diet.

 However, we believe this can be even further improved upon.

-The crux is to follow a diet with low-starch plants at the foundation, with modest amounts of animal protein (mostly fish, some poultry if you’d like; red meat should be on rare occasion if you so choose), and plant-based hemp protein powder and nutritional supplements that will fill in the inevitable gaps regardless of what diet you’re on: carnivore, vegan, Mediterranean you name it.
+The crux is to follow a diet with low-starch plants at the foundation, with modest amounts of animal protein (mostly fish, some poultry if you’d like; red meat should be on rare occasions if you so choose), and plant-based hemp protein powder and nutritional supplements that will fill in the inevitable gaps regardless of what diet you’re on: carnivore, vegan, Mediterranean, you name it.

 So, in essence, whatever diet you choose, no diet is perfect.
 That’s why you need supplements and specific protein powders.
 Because as we explain here, nature does not create perfect solutions.

 51 Scientific Arguments Why a High-Meat (Carnivore) Diet Accelerates Aging